 I my humble opinion one of the best gifts we can give our children is an understanding of healthy eating habits.
 Not just preparing healthy meals for them, encouraging them to eat their vegetables, and keeping junk food to a minimum, but teaching them basic knowledge of what a healthy diet is.
 I’m using these printable nutrition activities to help my eight year old autistic daughter better understand nutrition, and offering the printable sheets for free to help your kids as well.

 Of course we’ve included a printable coloring sheet.
 Coloring pages are nice for a wide range of ages and skill levels.
-They are a great way to open up a discussion about nutrition and the importance of eating a wide variety of foods.
+This My Plate coloring page is a great way to open up a discussion about nutrition and the importance of eating a wide variety of foods.
 My little girl adores coloring and it is a wonderful fun way for her to work on her fine motor skills.

 Portioning is of course hugely important in nutrition.
 It is also something I’ve recently come to realize I was not doing all that well with my daughter.
 I switched her to a mostly organic diet about six months ago.
 I’m not super strict about it.
 The main goal is to simply reduce the chemical load on her body.
 She has been a bit more focused and is seemingly healthier overall since the change, but I’ve noticed she is getting a little chunky.
 Over packing her school breakfast/lunch, to ensure she had ample choices (since I’ve instructed the teacher that I don’t want her eating other things except on special occasions such as their parties) is probably a big factor in that.
 My daughter’s love of pasta and corn chips plays a part too I am sure.
 Above, I am utilizing the printable portion card to share with her what I’ve learned.
 Using one’s own hand to portion food, not only is a great visual way to learn, but instantly matches appropriate portions to the individual.

-The sheet has four cards, so you can share with others who care for your child, such as grandparents.
+The portion activity sheet has four cards, so you can share with others who care for your child, such as grandparents.

 Grab the Printable Nutrition Activities for Kids